Advanced Development Economics - Macro Aspects

 The course covers three broad themes:

-Accounting for the vast differences in income and development we observe across the globe today requires a solid understanding of the process of economic development in a historical perspective.
-In this part of the course we illustrate how history matters to understand economic development, by examining the forces that kept economies in a long period of slow growth during pre-modern and pre-industrial times, and the mechanisms that enabled some economies to exit stagnation and ultimately embark on a path of sustained economic development.
+Accounting for the vast differences in income and productivity we observe across the globe today requires a solid understanding of the process of economic development in a historical perspective.
+In this part of the course, we illustrate how history matters to understand economic development, by examining the forces that kept economies in a long period of slow growth during pre-modern and pre-industrial times, and study the broad mechanisms that enabled some economies to exit stagnation and ultimately embark on a path of sustained economic development.

 Theme 2.
-Fundamental determinants of differences in economic performance
+Fundamental determinants of differences in productivity and inequality:

-By the end of the course we explore recent policy debates related to the main topic of the course.
-Examples of these debates are the effectiveness of development policy tools such as foreign aid, the role of industrial policies and active state interventions to promote economic development, and the causes, consequences, and policy demands to address different types of inequality.
+By the end of the course, we explore recent policy debates related to the main topics of the course.
+Examples of these debates are the effectiveness of development policy tools such as foreign aid, the role of the state to promote economic development; and the causes, consequences, and policy demands to address different types of inequality.

 MSc programme in Economics – elective course

 The PhD Programme in Economics at the Department of Economics:

 - The course is an elective course with research module.
 In order to register for the research module and to be able to write the research assignment, the PhD students must contact the study administration AND the lecturer.

 After completing the course the student is expected to be able to:

 - Describe the global pattern of economic development, from a historical and a modern perspective.